clay-run/action-template-nodejs/README.md

 ### Authentication Overview

+Authentication tokens are passed in on the `context.auth` object.
+If no authentication has taken place, the `context.auth` object does not exist.
+Code defensively to handle this case.

-Authentication stuff goes here TBD
+More authentication stuff goes here TBD